dillrich/CS086_proj2/README.md

-# CS086: Enhancing the Vending Machine
+# CS086 Project 2: Enhancing the Vending Machine
 ## Introduction
 In this project, you will design and enhance the simple vending machine that you made for project 1.
 The project goals are as follows:
 1. Further refine your programming skills.
 Can you save code by using polymorephism?